kvlx-alt/Basic-Cybersecurity-Interview-Questions-Anki-Deck/README.md

 1. Download the Anki deck from [this link](https://ankiweb.net/shared/info/2114580232?cb=1694109492290).
 2. Import it into your Anki application.
-3. Start using the deck to reinforce your cybersecurity knowledge and prepare for interviews.
+3. If you prefer working with CSV files, you can use the [questions_and_answers.csv](ankisecurity.csv) file for reference or import it into your preferred study tool.

 ## Contribution